-Here’s a question we get a lot: What “usual suspects” that come up during inspections can a seller possibly prevent?
+Question: What “usual suspects” that come up during inspections can a seller possibly prevent?

-Well, as they say, an ounce of prevention is worth a pound of cure.
+An ounce of prevention is worth a pound of cure.
 That is certainly the case when it comes to home inspections.

 As a seller, when you perform preventative or deferred maintenance on your home, you control the service provider and you decide when the repair is going to hit your pocketbook.
 If you wait until your home is under contract, then a buyer is involved.
 They may want to use their own trusted service providers.
 And that trusted service provider could be twice the cost of yours.
 Not to mention that during a real estate transaction, there is just a little bit of emotion involved.
-(Can you sense the sarcasm?)
+Can you sense the sarcasm?

 So let’s talk about the usual suspects that a seller can prevent.

 First let’s talk about grading.
 It seems like such a little thing, but BOY does it make a huge impact on a home.
 Grading is the slope of the soil away from the foundation of your home.
 Most drainage professionals recommend a one inch drop per foot for 6-10 feet away from your home.
 By maintaining a proper grade away from your home, a homeowner can prevent foundation cracks, water seepage and leaks, and the cost of foundation repairs.
 In our experience, approximately 75% of all water infiltration in a basement is caused by improper grading and gutter neglect.